gcc-mirror/gcc/gcc/config/m32c/bitops.md

 ; On the M32C, "address" for bit instructions is a regular address, ; and the bit number is stored in a separate field.
 Thus, we can let ; gcc do more interesting things.
-However, the M32C cannot set all ; the bits in a 16 bit register, which the R8C/M16C can do.
+However, the M32C cannot set all ; the bits in a 16-bit register, which the R8C/M16C can do.

 ; However, it all means that we end up with two sets of patterns, one ; for each chip.